medourahou/AccessibilityOfDynamicTransport/README.md

 ### SHP
 To compute the "Accessibility Score" the distribution of public services in the city is needed.
 These public services include bus stops, colleges, kindergartens, libraries, schools, research institutes, car-sharing points, clinics, doctors, dentists, pharmacies, veterinary services, social facilities, cinemas, community centres, social centres, theatres, market places, stop positions, platforms, stations, stop areas, and stop area groups.
 This data can be scraped from OpenStreetMap using the Python package OSMnx by running the notebook "scrapeOpportunitiesOSM.ipynp".

 The shapefile of these opportunities must be stored the "shp" folder.
-It consists of a .geojson file and five files with the following extensions: .shp - .shx - .dbf - .prj - .cpg.
+It consists of five files with the following extensions: .shp - .shx - .dbf - .prj - .cpg.
 The suffix must be the same (e.g. "poi").

 Make sure that the shapefile has at least an "id" field and a "pop" field.